 He idolized Mao Zedong and carefully studied how Mao was able to overthrow the Chinese government.

-No, he’s not Barack Obama, Van Jones, or any number of progressives in America today; his name is “Don’t Drink the Kool-aid” Jim Jones, founder of the Peoples Temple and the leader of one of the largest mass-suicides in history.
+No, he’s not Bernie Sanders, Barack Obama, or any number of progressives in America today; he was “Don’t Drink the Kool-aid” Jim Jones, founder of the Peoples Temple and the leader of one of the largest mass-suicides in history.

 Jim Jones was obsessed with creating a ‘socialistic utopia’ in America and he realized the easiest way to manipulate the masses was by infiltrating religion.
 “How can I demonstrate my Marxism?
 The thought was, infiltrate the church,” Jones said, and soon after he created The Peoples Temple Christian Church Full Gospel.
 At a time when segregation was still occurring in America, Jones’ church was inter-racial and attracted thousands of poor and disadvantaged people.